LiamFlood/prototype/terms.md

 # Pascal Empirica – SaaS Terms & Data Requirements

 These general terms and data requirements apply to the Empirica software-as-a-service provided by Pascal Technologies AS (“Pascal”) to each customer (“Customer”).
-Empirica consists of a series of modules for performance analysis and optimisation of martime energy efficiency technologies (EETS) such as airlubrication systems (ALS) and wind assisted propulsion (WAPS)
+Empirica consists of a series of modules for performance analysis and optimisation of martime energy efficiency technologies (EETS) such as air lubrication systems (ALS) and wind assisted propulsion (WAPS)

 This page is incorporated by reference into the Empirica Order Form / Front Page executed between Pascal and Customer (the “Order Form”).
 Capitalised terms used but not defined here have the meaning given in the Order Form.

 ## 1. Scope and Structure of the Agreement

-(a) These Terms apply to Customer’s use of the Empirca SaaS service, any related professional services and integrations, and any associated documentation and materials that Pascal makes available (together, the “Service”).
+(a) These Terms apply to Customer’s use of the Empirica SaaS service, any related professional services and integrations, and any associated documentation and materials that Pascal makes available (together, the “Service”).

 (b) The contractual documents consist of: